-The poisoning of Sergei and Yulia Skripal on British soil sent shockwaves around the world – but at the epicentre of the story was the city of Salisbury.
+The poisoning of Sergei and Yulia Skripal on British soil sent shockwaves around the world – but at the epicentre of the story was the cathedral city of Salisbury.

-When is the BBC drama Salisbury on TV?
+When is The Salisbury Poisonings on TV?

 In March 2018, former Russian military officer Sergei Skripal and his daughter Yulia Skripal were found unconscious on a bench in the small city of Salisbury, England.
 They had been poisoned with a Novichok nerve agent – a chemical weapon previously developed by the Soviet Union and Russia.

 Sergei had worked as a double agent for the UK’s secret intelligence service for almost a decade, until his arrest in 2004.
 He was convicted of high treason.
 But in 2010, Sergei was allowed to leave Russia and settle in the UK following a spy swap; at the time of the poisoning, his adult daughter had been visiting from Moscow.